JKISoftware/JKI-Wiretap/README.md

 ![2017-04-01_00-29-11](https://cloud.githubusercontent.com/assets/381432/24576535/3bacfc90-1672-11e7-8901-6d5a87594ce0.png)

-# Customer Testamonials
+# Customer Testimonials

 A Major US Internet Service Provider said:

 > *"We've had great results using the wiretap to track and sell your data without your permission."*

-A Major US Polititian said:
+A Major US Politician said:
 > *"My LabVIEW code is the best.
 The block diagrams are HUGE!!!
 JKI thinks wiretaps are funny.
 Sad!"*

 # Release Notes